AndreaFerrante/Capstone/MODELCARD.md

 # Model Card

-We have been pointing to the following model cards examples: [examples from Google](https://modelcards.withgoogle.com/model-reports).
+For this model card, we focused to these examples: [examples from Google](https://modelcards.withgoogle.com/model-reports).
-In our case, since we are modelling here a **binary classification problem**, we have compared different algorithms *(SVM, GBM, Logistic Regression, Naive Bayes, Random Forest, kNN)* to find out that Random Forest is the one that performs best.
-In order to have a correct dataset, we have balanced the data used using [undersampling methodology](https://machinelearningmastery.com/undersampling-algorithms-for-imbalanced-classification/).
+In our case, since we are modelling a **binary classification problem**, we have compared different algorithms *(SVM, GBM, Logistic Regression, Naive Bayes, Random Forest, kNN)* to find out that Random Forest is the one that performs best.
+In order to have a not imbalanced dataset, we have balanced the data used using [undersampling methodology](https://machinelearningmastery.com/undersampling-algorithms-for-imbalanced-classification/).
+We have not been doing feature engineering.

 ## Model Description